penkich/Laser/README.md

 Laser
 =====
 <h3>Scripts to generate wav-data for laser projector controlled by galvano mirror.</h3>
-All data including python script of this repository is under a creative commons License (CC BY 3.0)<br>
+All data including python script in this repository is under a creative commons License (CC BY 3.0)<br>
 By penkich, a member of fablab kitakagaya<br>

 Basic procedure<br>